 Expected results from the actions are to enhance the work of Member States on cross-border sharing of patients' data and providing core services for eHDSI/MyHealth@EU infrastructure.
 Another expected result is to strengthen the administrative capacity of Member States in the area of e-health.
 In addition, this action will contribute to the deployment of a Union-wide large-scale infrastructure for reuse of health data and enhancing the EU added value of a cross-border infrastructure for secondary use of health data.
-Finally, the action will contribute to the compliance of MyHealth@EU with the applicable data protection requirements and contribute to enhance the EU added value of a cross-border infrastructure for secondary use of a cross-border infrastructure for primary use of health data.
+Finally, the action will contribute to the compliance of MyHealth@EU with the applicable data protection requirements and contribute to enhance the EU added value of a cross-border infrastructure for primary use of health data.